Dragon-Wonder/Physics-Collision-Simulator/README.md

 # Running the program

+You will need to download the images folder.
+A zip should be included with every release.

+Extract this so that the images folder is in the same place as the exe.

 In order to run the program properly you will need to download SDL2-2.0.3 or higher.

 A link can be found [here] (https://www.libsdl.org/download-2.0.php).